|Date:||July 25, 2017||Time in:||1:49PM|

 Check Road Cameras for HWY 36 & 44

 WATCH FOR COWS.
 THIS IS OPEN RANGE AND IT IS COMMON FOR CATTLE TO END UP ON AND NEAR THE PAVED ROADS.
-THERE HAVE BEEN COWS ON SPALDING ROAD SO BE CAREFUL.
+THERE HAVE BEEN COWS ON SPALDING ROAD AND EAGLE LAKE ROAD INTERMITTENTLY SO BE CAREFUL.

-USFS Road 21 Open (watch out for the third cattle guard from the lake or the second one from 44.
+USFS Road 21 Open (watch out for the third cattle guard from the lake or the second one from 44).
 If you're going too fast you could catch some air.
 Always stop at the RR crossing.
 This is an active line and several times a day.
-Wildcat access Open and dry (be careful).
-Fishing hasn't been very good off Wildcat for fly fishing or shore fishing.
-Long way for nothing.
+It won't be long before there is more traffic on this road with the restoration of Pine Creek in process this summer.
+Archery season isn't far off and neither is Antelope season.
+So take a little extra caution in the coming weeks and months.
+Also be careful parking off road in the tall grasses.

 Highway 139: This route is longer to Susanville.
-Approximately 51 miles to the south end of the lake.
+Approximately 51 miles to the south end of the lake and around 42 miles to shopping from Spalding.
 Falling rocks on the grade down to Susanville from Antelope are common.
-Deer have been moving so watch out
+Deer in summer and winter so watch out.
+Road construction and shoulder work going on now.

 Highway 32: Check CA DOT Road conditions WATCH FOR FALLING ROCKS IN THE ROADWAY.
 This road has always been one for deer and wildlife crossing the road in front of you, year round.
 Check conditions during weather events.

 Highway 36: Check DOT for road conditions.
 See weather cams on link above.
 Has some nasty areas of rough pavement on Fredonyer grade in both directions.
-Caltrans maintained.
+Caltrans maintained...LoL.

 Highway 44: See Road Cameras and check conditions.
 Deer have been moving.

 Highway 395: Good shape & dry.
 WATCH FOR DEER AND ANTELOPE ALWAYS.
 HEAVY WINDS CAN CAUSE DELAYS FOR HIGH PROFILE VEHICLES ANY TIME OF THE YEAR.
 Those that don't head the warming, often end up turned over, wrecking or hitting someone else.
 CHECK WIND FORECASTS ON THE NOAA LINK ABOVE WHEN COMING FROM RENO or LEAVING SUSANVILLE AND DRIVING A HIGH PROFILE VEHICLE.
 CalTrans sign at 36/395 junction.
 Blowing sand drifts (zero visibility and some 100ft long) can also become a hazard in high winds any time of the year.
 Remember that deer are prevalent in the Honey Lake Valley all year long.
 The “Locals” name for 395 to Reno is “BLOOD ALLEY”.
 Drive it often enough and you’ll understand what we mean.
-This is a prime time as the deer and antelope move back up for spring/summer.
-Deer a prevelant all year long on the 395 corridor.
+Road construction in places.
+Reduced speed limit in cone zone.
+Fires can close this road temporarily.
+Check Cal Fire links above for current fire info and possible road closures.

 Check the road cameras at the links above.